 What to eat and what to avoid

-As you start to feel better and reintroduce foods into your diet, it’s usually best to opt for bland foods.
-These foods include:
+As you start to feel better and reintroduce foods into your diet, it’s best to opt for bland foods, such as:

 These foods are easier to digest and less likely to cause further stomach upset.
-Until you’re feeling better, you may want to avoid certain items, such as:
+Until you’re feeling better, you may want to avoid some types of foods, such as:

 - Drink extra fluids with and between meals.
 If you have difficulty, try drinking very small amounts of water or sucking on ice chips.

-- Avoid fruit juices as these don’t replace the minerals that you’ve lost and can actually increase diarrhea.
+- Avoid fruit juices.
+These don’t replace the minerals that you’ve lost and can actually increase diarrhea.

-- Children and adults can use sports drinks to replenish electrolytes.
+- Electrolytes.
+Children and adults can consume sports drinks to replenish electrolytes.
 Younger children and infants should use products formulated for children, such as OHS.

 - Limit portion sizes.
 Try to eat food in smaller amounts to help your stomach recover.

-- Check with your doctor before taking medications or giving them to children.
+- Medications.
+Check with your doctor before taking medications or giving them to children.
 Never give aspirin to children or teenagers with a viral illness.
-This can cause Reye’s syndrome, a potentially life-threatening condition.
+This can cause Reye’s syndrome, a potentially life threatening condition.

-In addition to rehydrating and resting, there are some natural and home remedies that may help you feel relief from viral gastroenteritis.
+In addition to rehydrating and resting, there are some natural and home remedies that may help you relieve the symptoms of viral gastroenteritis.

 Heating pad or heat pack

-If you have abdominal pain, try applying a low-temperature heating pad or a warm heat pack on your stomach to ease cramping.
+If you have abdominal pain, try applying a low-temperature heating pad or a warm heat pack to your stomach.
 Cover the heating pad with a cloth and don’t leave it on for more than 15 minutes at a time.

-Some parents serve rice water to their child.
+Some parents serve rice water to their children.
 This is the water that remains after boiling brown rice.
-It’s high in electrolytes and can help to rehydrate much like an OHS can.
+It’s high in electrolytes and can help with rehydration.